 varied bread stuffing carefully tended by its history, perhaps a recipe of Mom’s, or an extended family or regional favorite,

-Lots of folks favor the side dishes of the Thanksgiving table, while others focus on the turkey and its trimmings, but all combined, one thing lots of folks seem more interested in these days are smaller bites.
+Lots of folks favor the side dishes at the Thanksgiving table, while others focus on the turkey and its trimmings, but all combined, one thing most everyone seems more interested in these days are smaller bites.
 You know, just a sample, a taste of this or a taste of that.

 While I’m a huge mashed sweet potato lover, and sweet potatoes are a tradition must on my Thanksgiving table, still, turkey and trimmings considered, its not the dish I’m angling for huge amounts of at the feast, nor are most of my guests, so this year I’ve decided to switch it up a bit, keeping the sweet potato tradition but serving it in simple bites that is, Mashed Sweet Potatoes in Fillo Shells with Candied Pecan.

 These small bites are delicious, super easy to make, and look so pretty on the table too.
-Simply use a large star decorating tip and pipe your favorite recipe of mashed sweet potatoes right into the frozen phyllo cups, or as they are identified in the frozen food section of your supermarket, “mini fillo shells” made by the food company, Athen’s, generally set nearby the puff pastry.
-Stick a half piece of candied pecan decoratively onto the side and pop them into the oven around fifteen minutes before serving time until hot and crisped.
+Simply use a large star decorating tip and pipe your favorite recipe of mashed sweet potatoes right into the frozen phyllo cups. “mini fillo shells” made by the food company, Athen’s, are generally located nearby the puff pastry in the frozen food section of the supermarket.

-And there you have it, a creative way to continue honoring from among enduring old fashioned recipes of tradition, those shared between family and friends at the Thanksgiving table, now offered in the modern sampling of little bites, a taste of this, and a taste of that, a blessing even in smaller portions for which we can all still be grateful.
+And there you have it, a creative way to continue honoring from among enduring old fashioned recipes of tradition, those shared between family and friends at the Thanksgiving table now offered in the modern sampling of little bites, a taste of this, and a taste of that, a blessing even in smaller portions for which we can all still be grateful.